Dreamcast online functionality: SegaNet (United States)

 SegaNet was a short-lived Internet service geared for dial-up-based online gaming on the Dreamcast game console in the United States.
 The service was created by Sega in collaboration with GTE through its GTE Internetworking division, which was spun-off from GTE and renamed Genuity in the midst of development as GTE merged with Bell Atlantic to form Verizon Communications on June 30, 2000.
 As such, it was Genuity that ended up providing the dial-up service and network infrastructure.
-Sega also announced a partnership with AT&T on August 4, 1999, making the AT&T WorldNet service the preferred ISP to connect the Dreamcast online in the United States.
+Sega also announced a partnership with AT&T on August 4, 1999, making the AT&T WorldNet service the preferred Internet service provider (ISP) to connect the Dreamcast online in the United States.
 Sega additionally announced an agreement to have Excite@Home as the exclusive portal partner for SegaNet on December 14, 1999, bringing Excite's services and content to the online platform.
 Microsoft participated somewhat in the development of the service, but they terminated their relationship with Sega just a few months before its launch over differences in its direction.

 As a replacement for Sega's original PC-only online gaming service, Heat.net, SegaNet was initially quite popular when it launched on September 7, 2000.
 Just over a month after launch, by October 27, 2000, SegaNet had 1.55 million Dreamcast consoles registered online, including 750,000 in Japan, 400,000 in North America, and 400,000 in Europe.
-This was somewhat surprising given that Sega initially set a monthly subscription fee of $21.95, relatively expensive compared to other Internet service providers (ISPs) of the time.
+This was somewhat surprising given that Sega initially set a monthly subscription fee of $21.95, relatively expensive compared to other ISPs of the time.
 However, it was unavailable outside of the contiguous United States; support for Canada, Alaska, and Hawaii was planned, but never realized.
 Unlike a standard ISP, game servers were connected directly into SegaNet's internal network, providing very low connection latency between the consoles and servers along with standard Internet access via the included PlanetWeb browser.
+The browser doesn't support Adobe Flash or Java applets.